UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

         e = Element("this is some text")

-So that one simply tested that an Element class exists, and that you can pass in a string when you initialize it -- not a bad start, but it doesn't show that you can DO anything with it.
+So that one simply tested that an ``Element`` class exists, and that you can pass in a string when you initialize it -- not a bad start, but it doesn't show that you can *do* anything with it.

 .. code-block:: python